Southeastern Association of Law Schools Annual Meeting

 Representative at Oxford University Press

-Niko Pfund is a representative from Oxford University Press, focusing on academic publishing.
+Mr. Niko Pfund represents Oxford University Press, focusing on academic publishing.

 Pamela Siege Chandler